Fix hacked YouTube account

 - Changes you didn’t make: Your profile picture, descriptions, email settings, or sent messages are different.

-Follow the steps to secure your account.
+Follow the steps to secure your Google Account.

-You can't sign in to your account
+You can't sign in to your Google Account

 - Follow the steps to recover your account.